nathaniel-daniel/mega-rs/README.md

 ## Python Binding
 This repository also contains a small Python binding.
-Here's an example of how it may be used:
+Here's an example of how it may be used to download a file:
 ```python
 import mega_py
 import shutil